repmyblock/.github/profile/README.md

 # RepMyBlock
 Website to put an end to the Society of St. Tammany in New York City.

-# History.
-Below is just historical rambling for non-technical folks to understand what we are trying to accomplish.
 In short, we want to remove money from politics lowering the cost of entry to almost zero.

 # Technology
 This is built using OpenData, and as much as possible Open Source and Free (as Freedom) Software.